‘A miniature world, dotted with follies as absurdly pretty as illustrations in a fairy tale.’ The Guardian

 You can download a map of the Swiss Garden in PDF format or pick one up upon arrival.

 For opening times and Shuttleworth site information please see Plan Your Visit.
-Please note that during October the Swiss Garden and Woodland may shut earlier than 17.00 on days where there are low light levels.
+Please note that during Winter hours the Swiss Garden and Woodland may shut earlier than 16.00 on days where there are low light levels.

 ♦ browse the Swiss Garden ♦